kubestash/docs/docs/guides/workloads/daemonset/index.md

 ---
-title: Backup and Restore Volumes of a DaemonSet | Stash
+title: Backup and Restore Volumes of a DaemonSet | KubeStash
 description: A step by step guide showing how to backup and restore volumes of a DaemonSet.
 menu:
   docs_{{ .version }}: